 Westminster Home Connection ("Home Connection") was established for the purpose of making critical home repairs and mobility modifications for older adults and persons with disabilities.
-In response to the March 3, 2020 tornados in Davidson and Wilson counties, Home Connection established a tornado recovery program that runs alongside the on-going program.
+In response to the March 3, 2020 tornados in Davidson and Wilson counties, Home Connection established a tornado recovery program that ran alongside the on-going program.
+Home Connection's tornado recovery program was substantially completed on December 31, 2022.

 Home Connection is chartered as a Tennessee nonprofit corporation and is a validated mission of Westminster Presbyterian Church ("WPC").
 Home Connection's Board of Trustees ("Board") is approved by WPC through WPC's Session.
-At least two thirds of the members of the Board are required to be members of WPC.
+At least two thirds of the members of the Board are required to be members or staff of WPC.
 Home Connection has exemption under section 501(c)(3) of the Internal Revenue Code as a stand-alone tax-exempt entity for federal income tax purposes.